ColinFay/attempt/README.md

 # [1] 4
 ```

-As usual, the handlers are set only if you call them :
+As usual, the handlers are set only if you call them:

 ``` r
 try_catch(matrix(1:3, nrow = 2), .e = ~ print("error"))